tagirahmad/simple-drive/README.md

 Tests are covered only for main parts of the app, I didn't chase 100% test coverage:

 - Unit tests for `Blob services`
-- Integration tests for `BlobsControllers`.
+- Integration tests for `BlobsController`.